jade-nl/dt.bldr/README.md

 The other options in the dt.bldr.cfg.system.wide file have settings that should be sane/safe.

-Run *dt.cfg.sh* to check and get an overview of the options.
+Run *dt.cfg.sh -h* to check and get an overview of the options.

 Run *dt.cfg.sh -s* to see all the options and some darktable/build related information.